Journaling is a free world to explore. There is no right or wrong way to do.

 Perhaps you have your own way… or why not come up with one?

-These are just sample ways of journaling.
-This means that if there were a billion people maintaining a journal practice, there would be a billion ways to journal.
+These are just five of the countless ways of journaling; say, if there were a billion people who are into journaling, there can be a billion ways to do it.

 Again, there’s no right or wrong way with journaling; not even a fixed way to do it.